davedawkins/Fable.React.DrawingCanvas/README.md

 - I like that the CE and DU represent pure approaches to specifying the drawing, but I'm not 100% sure I'm following the React rules in executing the drawing.
 From what I can tell, you can do it during `componentDidMount` and `componentDidUpdate`, provided you have captured a reference to the DOM canvas using `Ref`.

+- Incomplete.
+I have enough of Canvas2D implemented to do the clock, but I need to add the rest of the API

+- Documentation.
+No docs yet

+## Availability

+I'd be happy to turn this into a Nuget package, add some documentation.
+I'm definitely going to use it for my own projects.
+Firstly, I want to rebuild [Wet Frank](http://www.wetfrank.com) in Fable with DrawingCanvas.